Can I Eat Expired Braunschweiger Unopened?

 How long after opening can I eat Braunschweiger Unopened?

 Once opened, Braunschweiger Unopened should be consumed within 7 days if stored in the fridge at or below 40°F (4°C).
-After this period, it's best to discard it to prevent foodborne illness.
+After this period, it's best to discard it to reduce the risk of foodborne illness.

 Can I eat Braunschweiger Unopened if it's been at room temperature for a few hours?